 Scenario 2: Place Blue (Striker's Ball) and Red as shown for the hoop approach.
 The safest route placing Red at 4-back is along the arrow, so play for a rush back and to the west.
-Blue comes in near Yellow, which can be rushed close to Black for 3-back.
+Blue comes in near Yellow, which car be rushed close to Black for 3-back.

-Scenario 3: The danger of being greedy with a rush.
+a rush.
 Striker had a straight rush to 3-back, but only the most confident of players should take it on.
 A mishit landing at any of the spots marked 'X' could be disastrous.
 Be happy to aim for anywhere in the shaded area.
 Blue can approach 2-back with a rush pointing out towards this area, and play the drive, landing somewhere near Yellow and Black.
 Hitting one to get a rush on the other should be easy.